 If your iPhone rebooted in the last step, I highly recommend you take this opportunity to back up your iPhone.
 When an iPhone freezes, it’s not just a speed bump — it’s a major software or hardware problem.
 It’s always a good idea to have a backup, especially if you’re not sure whether your iPhone will freeze again in an hour or a day.

-You can find more information about how to back up your iPhone on our YouTube channel, or check out my article that explains how to fix iCloud backup so you never run out of iCloud storage space again.
+For more information, check out our article that explains how to fix iCloud backup so you never run out of iCloud storage space again.

 3. Try To Determine Which App Caused The Problem

 Something has to go wrong with an app or service for your iPhone to freeze.
 A service is a program that runs in the background of your iPhone to keep things running smoothly.
 For example, CoreTime is the service that keeps track of the date and time on your iPhone.
 Here are some questions to help you troubleshoot:

 - Were you using an app when your iPhone froze?

 - Does your iPhone freeze every time you use that app?

 - Did you recently install a new app?

 - Did you change a setting on your iPhone?

 The solution is obvious if your iPhone began to freeze after you downloaded a new app from the App Store: Delete that app.
 But before you do, check the App Store to see if an update is available.
 It’s possible the app isn’t working because it’s out of date.